GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 {% endDetails %}

+### Additional beneficiaries of accessibility

-While the number of people with disabilities worldwide is large, it's important to remember that these numbers don’t include people who do not identify as having a disability but who could benefit from accessible digital products, including those who are:
+While the number of people with disabilities worldwide is large, it's important to remember that these numbers aren't inclusive of everyone that benefits from accessible digital spaces.
+This includes:

 * _Temporarily disabled_.
 It may mean someone has a broken wrist or is cognitively impaired due to medication.